 British Embassy in Podgorica (see

-Where to get help) for a Commonwealth emergency travel document, which will enable travel to the nearest Australian Embassy.
+Where to get help) for a Commonwealth emergency travel document, which will allow you to travel to the nearest Australian Embassy.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.